ivan-brko/Gamayun/readme.md

 There you will find an example of Gamayun application configuration and two example jobs (scraping _Hackernews_ and _r/programming_), everything well-commented.
 Just run ```docker-compose up``` in the root of that repository to get things running.
 You can use that repo as a base for your own configuration.

+Note that if you want to run Gamayun on Raspberry PI (or any arm64v8) you need to run ```docker-compose -f arm64v8.docker-compose.yml up``` to use correct image versions.

 <a name="name"></a>
 ## Name
 Gamayun is a prophetic bird of Slavic folklore, a symbol of wisdom and knowledge.